 Cremation is preferred to embalming or burial, however Buddhism is very lenient especially regarding organ donation and other more modern practices.
 Though a Buddhist funeral is about mourning the deceased, it is also meant to help those attending realise the transiency of life and their own mortality.
 If you are attending a Buddhist funeral and would like to know more about what to expect, Urban Dharma have a complete guide available.

-Though there are many different practices for different factions of the Jewish faith, there are some rituals that must always be observed.
+Though there are many different practices for different factions of the Jewish faith, there are some rituals that must always be observed at a traditional Jewish funeral.
 These include burying the body as soon after death as possible.
-The traditional custom is within 24 hours, however due to scattered families, it can be extended to a couple of days, though the funeral cannot fall on many of the Jewish holidays.
+The traditional custom is within 24 hours, however due to scattered families, it can be extended to a couple of days.
+The funeral ceremony also cannot fall on many of the Jewish holidays.

-A traditional casket should be plain and fully bio degradable.
+At a Jewish funeral service, the casket should be plain, traditional and fully bio degradable.
 Kosher caskets lack nails to help the deceased on their way and allow them to decompose in a natural fashion.
-Since embalming is almost expressly forbidden (unless subject to local laws) the casket is almost always closed and present at the service.
-The designated mourners (parents, siblings, children and spouse) will often not greet the attendees until after the burial.
+Since embalming is almost expressly forbidden for a Jewish burial (unless subject to local laws), the casket is almost always closed and present at the service.

 A Hindu funeral is one of rituals and rites that are centred on traditional beliefs.
 As with other faiths, a funeral is to take place as soon as possible after the passing, traditionally the next dusk or dawn, and touching the body at this point is not done as it is seen as impure.
 There is much ritual surrounding the washing of the body, and this is to be done by family members only.
 The solution the body can be washed in varies, however the head should be facing south during this process and mantras spoken.

-Pagan funerals have a lack of customs and rituals.
-Though the four elements have a strong significance and the goddess plays a part, the wishes of the deceased are key to the shape and structure of the funeral.
+Pagan funerals have much more relaxed customs and rituals to funerals in many other religions.
+Though the four elements have a strong significance and the goddess plays a part, the wishes of the deceased are the most important factor to the shape and structure of the funeral.